paramsingh/notes/vault/daily.journal.2023.03.27.md

 I've been added to a group of anon/pseudo-anon twitter engineers.
 Also quite cool, making friends on the internet seems like a nice idea.

+[[todo]]: TDM gave me the idea of prefetching the next 4 options async so that things are faster. that's a great idea!